cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 ## Microservices

 In a microservice, we would also have a `Modules` namespace.
-This would contain the one or more bounded contexts that the microservice represents.
+This would contain the one or more subdomains that the microservice represents.

-The structure here is identical to the bounded context namespace in the modular monolith.
-For example:
+The structure here is as follows:

 ```
 - Modules